vanguyen31/biximontreal--new-/Reports/Data_cleaning.md

-This is a report on the missing values of the *Ride table* and how I handled them:
+# Missing Values Analysis – _Ride_ Table
-\
+This is a report on the missing values of the *Ride table* and how I handled them

-\
+## Overview of Missing data
 **There are 4 types of trips that miss values.**\
 In total there are **71 115 trips** that have missing values in one of the fields following: **endstationname, startstationname, endtime, starttime.**
 There are trips that: